cyx/dep/README.md

     dep install

 ## DESCRIPTION

-      check
+   * check:
      Checks that all dependencies are met.

-      add
+   * add:
      Fetches the latest version of the library in question and automatically adds it to your .gems file.

-      rm
+   * rm:
      Simply removes the corresponding entry in your .gems file.

-      install
+   * install:
      Installs all the missing dependencies for you.
 An important point here is that it simply does a `gem install` for each dependency you have.
 Dep assumes that you use some form of sandboxing like gs, RVM or rbenv-gemset.

 ## INSTALLATION